gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/README.md

 - However, it tests that the pipe still exists using the ``tile(int x, int y)`` method in the instance of ``World`` in ``Vars``
 .
 If the tile was broken by the player it should be removed from the leaks.
 I wasn't able to do this immediately in the ``breakBlock(int x, int y)`` method in the ``InputHandler`` as after removing the tile from leaks, an ``updateTile()`` call would place it back in the Data Structure, leading to "hovering" fake leaks that appeared in the overlay but not on the minimap.
+(the place that handles removing blocks using ``BuildPlans`` is within auto-generated code that can't be modified)
 ### Review
 *(Please add your class diagram review here)*
 ### Sequence diagrams